-- · Ensure that the solar charger is running the latest firmware. - Errors 80 to 83: First, disconnect the solar panels, then disconnect the battery and then follow the procedure as described in the ??? chapter. - Errors 84 to 87: First, disconnect the solar panels and disconnect the battery.
+- · Ensure that the solar charger is running the latest firmware. - Errors 80 to 83: First, disconnect the solar panels, then disconnect the battery and then follow the procedure as described in the PV Short relay reset procedure [62] chapter. - Errors 84 to 87: First, disconnect the solar panels and disconnect the battery.
 Wait for 3 minutes, then first reconnect the battery and then reconnect the panels. - · If the error persists, the solar charger is probably faulty.

-8.11.12.
+8.11.16.
 Error 116 - Calibration data lost